AndresDuqueAnalytics/bellabeat-case-study/README.md

 The analysis follows the complete data analytics lifecycle (Ask, Prepare, Process, Analyze, Share, Act) as outlined in the Google Data Analytics program.

+## Business Task
+The objective of this analysis is to understand how consumers use smart fitness devices in their daily lives.
+These insights are intended to help Bellabeat identify opportunities for targeted marketing, product positioning, and user engagement within the global smart device market.